anthonyjn08/witness_the_fitness_v1/README.md

 ![Desktop View](static/docs/images/ss-desktop.png)
 ![Mobile View](static/docs/images/ss-mobile.png)

+## Site Testing
+A seperate TESTING.md file can be found [here](TESTING.MD).
+In this file I detail my testing and any bugs and fixes.

 ## E-Commerce Business Model

 Witness the Fitness is a B2C type application.
 The site will sell directly to consumers in small quantities.